anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContextSync.PNG)

-While Service Workers are mandatory to enable caching of assets like images, videos and stylesheets, we prefer offline capabilities build around the IndexedDB database to store and synchronize data custom-made.
+While Service Workers are mandatory to enable caching of assets like images or videos, we prefer offline capabilities build around the IndexedDB to store and synchronize data custom-made.
 With Angular 6 and the @angular/pwa module we have great support for building PWAs very easily.
 But we only use `asset groups` and omit `data groups` to retain control over the client cache, otherwise the PWA module will take over control of at which point data will be cached and retrieved from the server.
 The Angular 6 PWA module is not capable of caching POST requests without manual instructions.
 Of course we wish to take advantage of native platform features like push notifications etc. Native features are considered as add-ons to the aforementioned